Rate-limiter usage

 const redisClient = new Redis("YOUR_REDIS_CONNECTION");

-const rateLimiterProvider = new RateLimiterProvider({
+const rateLimiterFactory = new RateLimiterFactory({

 // You can laso pass in an array of Serde class instances